 Before starting the Erigo session you should apply a leg loading of maximum 5 kg in the horizontal position.
 When verticalizing, the patient will slip down a few centimeters and the loading on the legs will increase.
-During the tilted therapy session we recommend a loading of about 30% - 70% of the patient's body weight.
-Whether you should apply as much or as less loading as possible, again depends on the therapy goal.
-If you apply too much loading you will notice a non-physiological leg movement (e.g. knee extension is not possible) which is to avoid.
-With a lower loading you can challenge the patient's cardiovascular system because the muscle pump effect is decreased.
+During the tilted therapy session, we recommend a loading of about 30% - 70% of the patient's body weight.
+In order to set the correct amount of leg loading, it is important to see if a physiological leg movement is possible.
+If the patient moves with too much flexion in the stance phase, potentially the leg loading is too high and the patient is unable to carry this much weight on the legs.

-Funcional Electrical Stimulation (FES)\
+Funcional Electrical Stimulation (FES)